-Whether a company decides to bring an existing vendor or two depends largely on the importance of the marketing vendor and the capabilities of the TCMA platform provider.
+Whether a company decides to bring or keep an existing vendor or two depends largely on the importance of the marketing vendor and the capabilities of the TCMA platform provider.
 Vendors that rise to that level of importance tend to either make something unique, such as store fixtures and samples, or have long-term contracts.
 It is a bit more practical to bring a print or premium item vendor than it is to bring a digital vendor.
 Some TCMA providers won’t even consider bringing in any digital vendors due to the amount of work it takes to integrate and incorporate the data.
 While not impossible, it raises set-up costs, and it adds time and complexity during the launch phase, especially if custom development is required.
-TCMA buyers should have a clear understanding of the costs and budget requirements involved in bringing your own vendors before signing with a TCMA provider.
+TCMA buyers should have a clear understanding of the costs and budget requirements involved in bringing or keeping your vendors before signing with a TCMA provider.

 Knowing When to Say Goodbye

 It isn’t always in a company’s best interest to integrate existing vendors into a new, upgraded TCMA platform.
 Here are a few red flags that indicate it’s time to move on:

 - Is the marketing service vendor unwilling to collaborate or coordinate with a new TCMA platform provider?
 When vendors are notified about changes in their clients’ marketing technology, some may not be willing or capable of adapting to those changes.

 - Does the marketing service vendor lack the necessary technology or resources required to develop internal APIs and take on jobs for fulfillment through automated processes?